bigqio/bigq/README.md

 ## help or feedback
 first things first - do you need help or have feedback?
 Contact me at joel at maraudersoftware.com dot com or file an issue here!

-## new in v1.5.1
+## new in v1.6.0
-- bugfix for disconnect detect
+- forced use of heartbeats, moved disconnect detect into heartbeat manager
+- major refactor (connection manager, channel manager, variable naming consistency)
+- new events for public channel creation and destroy operations
+- many bugfixes

 ## description
 bigq is a messaging platform using TCP sockets and websockets (intentionally not using AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.  bigq is tested and compatible with Mono.